Lack of this keratinized gum tissue around teeth can lead to:

-- Sensitivity of teeth due to root exposure.
+- The sensitivity of teeth due to root exposure.

 - Lengthy and costly treatment resulting from severe loss of bone and gum

-The primary cause of gum disease is plaque, an adhesive layer that forms from food debris.
+The primary cause of gum disease is plaque – an adhesive layer that forms from food debris.
 When plaque is not removed it hardens up into tartar (calculus) – an ideal home for the bacteria which cause gum disease.
 Bacteria in the plaque and tartar secrete toxins that cause infection and destroy the gums and bone that support the teeth.
-In addition, your body produces substances that destroy infected gum and bone as well as killing the bacteria.
+In addition, your body produces substances that destroy the infected gum.

 Gingivitis is a common but mild form of gum disease, the first sign of which is often bleeding gums.
 Left untreated, it can progress to a more serious condition called periodontitis

 Periodontitis is a more serious form of gum disease.
-Calculus buildups to reach below your gum line, causing the gums to separate from the teeth and supporting bone.
-Leading to development of periodontal pockets .
+Calculus buildups to reach below your gum line, causing the gums to separate from the teeth and supporting bone, leading to the development of periodontal pockets.
 This pockets may cause swelling, bleeding, pain while chewing, and teeth looseness and misalignment.
 Sometimes sores develop inside the mouth.
 Many patients experience persistent bad breath, as well as tooth sensitivity.
-Another symptom could be discharge of pus from the gums.
+Another symptom could be the discharge of pus from the gums.
 Unless treated, periodontitis symptoms will worsen and your teeth could fall out.

 - Flossing at least once a day.